WHAT IS URBAN THINKSCAPE?

 Roberta Michnick Golinkoff, Ph.D., is the Chief Consultant for Urban Thinkscape.
 She holds the H. Rodney Sharp Chair in the School of Education at the University of Delaware and is also a member of the Departments of Psychology and Linguistics.
 An author of twelve books and numerous professional articles, she founded and directs the Child’s Play, Learning and Development Lab, whose goal it is to understand how children tackle the amazing feat of learning language and developing spatial skills.
 The recipient of a prestigious John Simon Guggenheim Fellowship, and a James McKeen Cattell Sabbatical award, she is frequently quoted in newspapers and magazines and has appeared on Good Morning America and many regional morning shows.
 Dr. Golinkoff also speaks at conferences around the world about children’s development.

-Brenna Hassinger-Das, Ph.D., is the project contact person and the lead scientist charged with running of the project.
-She has a background in both education and psychology research and brings expertise in research targeting educational content.
+Brenna Hassinger-Das, Ph.D., is the lead scientist charged with running of the project.
+She is an Assistant Professor of Psychology at Pace University.
+Dr. Hassinger-Das has a background in both education and psychology research and brings expertise in research targeting educational content.
 She also brings extensive experience in research and intervention with low-income families and with children in Head Start settings.
-She is committed to translating her research for use by the public through community-based research projects as well as blog posts and commentaries featured in outlets such as The Huffington Post, NewsWorks.org, and as well as additional local outlets.
+She is committed to translating her research for use by the public through community-based research projects as well as blog posts and commentaries featured in outlets such as The Huffington Post, WHYY, and as well as additional outlets.